rustinmyeye/github-releases-nostr/README.md

 2. Change the NOSCL_PRIVATE_KEY in the dockerfile.
 It needs to be the hex key because nsec1 didnt seem to work for me.

-3. Add your github releases page youd like to follow to the git2nostr.py file.
+3. Add your github releases page you'd like to follow to the git2nostr.py file.

 4. If you want the bot to post only new releases and not the most recent existing one, dry run the bot outside of the container first.
 This will add the previous release to the last_release.json file, but won't post it to Nostr because the private key won't be set.